Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

       hms-discovery    */3 * * * *     True         0       117s             15d
       ```

-   2. Power off slot 0 in chassis 3, cabinet 9000.
+   2. Power off slot.
+This examples powers off slot 0, chassis 3, in cabinet 9000.

       ```bash
       ncn-m001# cray capmc xname_off create --xnames x9000c3s0 --recursive true
       ```

-#### Disable the chassis slot in the hardware state manager (HSM)
+#### Disable the chassis slot

-6. Disable slot 0 in chassis 3, cabinet 9000.
+6. Disable the slot.
+This example disables slot 0, chassis 3, in cabinet 9000.

    ```bash
    ncn-m001# cray hsm state components enabled update --enabled false x9000c3s0
    ```

-#### Record MAC and IP addresses for system A nodes
+#### Record MAC and IP addresses for nodes

 **IMPORTANT**: Record the node management network (NMN) MAC and IP addresses for each node in the blade (labeled `Node Maintenance Network`).
 To prevent disruption in the data virtualization service (DVS), these addresses must be maintained in the HSM when the blade is swapped and discovered.